tilemill-project/tilemill/README.markdown

 LetsMove
 ========

-This is a sample project that demonstrates how to move a running Mac OS X application to the Applications folder.
+A sample project that demonstrates how to move a running Mac OS X application to the Applications folder.

 Version History
 ---------------

+* 1.2
+	- Copy application from disk image then unmount disk image
+	- Spanish, French, Dutch, and Russian localizations

 * 1.1
 	- Prefers ~/Applications over /Applications if it exists